-A graduate of Yale University, Sánchez earned master’s degrees in international relations from the London School of Economics and in advanced European studies from the College of Europe.
+A graduate of Yale University, Sánchez earned master’s degrees from the London School of Economics and the College of Europe in Bruges, Belgium.

 Sánchez has been recognized with Spain’s Order of Civil Merit, the 2017 Arrival Award for immigrant achievement from the University of Houston, the 2015 Hispanic Executive of the Year by the Houston Hispanic Chamber of Commerce, and the Laredo Gateway Rotary Club’s 2014 Paul Harris Fellow award.

 A native of Murcia, Spain, Sánchez first came to the U.S. as high school exchange student.
 In addition to English and Spanish, he speaks French, German and Arabic.
 A naturalized U.S. citizen, he lives in Houston with his wife and three children.